monil/machine-learning-specialization/supervised-learning/Overfitting/OverFitting.md

  Addressing Overfitting

- 1. Collect for training examples.
+ 1. Collect for more training examples.
  2. Select features to include/exclude.
+ 3. Regularization - Reducing size of parameters - Small values for wj